orbitalquark/textadept/doc/14_Appendix.md

 ##### `os.execute`

-`os.execute()`s function parameters have changed.
+`os.execute()`'s function parameters have changed.
 If you are only interested in the return code, change

     local code = os.execute(cmd)